Create and configure Asset Editor pages

 - Drag the appropriate action to the Actions area on the page.
 Doing so creates a button that is used to execute that action.

-Multi-Editing Assets with the Asset Editor page
+Edit multiple assets with the Asset Editor page

 With AEM Assets you can make changes to several assets at once.
 After having selected assets, you can simultaneously change their: